smartdevicelink/sdl_server/documentation/guides/User Interface/Messages and Functional Groups/index.md

 For information on the language object properties, refer back to the documentation on the <a href="/docs/sdl-server/master/policy-table/consumer-friendly-messages/">consumer messages</a> object.
 ![Consumer-Messages](./assets/Consumer-Messages.png)

 ## Staging
 This environment is where temporary or unfinished entries reside.
 They can be edited and reworked.

 ## Production
-Only promote an entry to production if you are certain that all information associated is correct and final.
-After promoting to production, changes can not be made to the entry and a new entry must be created for any alterations to be made.
+Only promote entries to production if you are certain that all information associated is correct and final.
+After promoting to production, changes can not be made to that version of the entry and further changes will need to be made in the staging view.